zanedeng/zanejs/packages/app-layout/README.md

-# @zanejs/appLayout
+# @zanejs/app-layout

-🚀 The package offer appLayout library for @zanejs!
+🚀 The package offer app-layout library for @zanejs!

 ## Build